 Lastly, when a business has inconsistent practices related to documentation it can inadvertently lead to discrimination or disparate impacts.

 Training should begin at onboarding and continue through the entire employee lifecycle.
 Training can cover a wide range of topics, from company culture, practices and policies to development for future roles.

 Ongoing learning and development opportunities motivate employees and lead to lower morale over time.
 Training plans can also come from performance gaps and provide a clear path forward for employees to learn and grow.

 Poor Employee File Maintenance

 There are specific file retention guidelines for each document.
-Employers should make themselves aware of these requirements and find the right storage solutions.
+Employers should make themselves aware of these requirements and find the right storage solutions for employee files.

 There are options for the best way to set up HR for small businesses, so it’s important to evaluate what will be the best option for your organization and what will be the best tool to help you reach your goals.